raneameya/navgraha/README.md

 ## Setup and use
 I have tested on Linux based servers, but shouldn't be too hard to port to other OSes.
 The only nootable dependency is `rg` (ripgrep).
 Please ensure it is installed before running the [setup](./setups/setup.sh).
+* Install ripgrep (varies based on distro)
+    - Debian based: sudo apt update && sudo apt install ripgrep
+    - Fedora based: sudo dnf install ripgrep
+    - Arch  based: sudo pacman -S ripgrep
+    - openSUSE: sudo zypper install ripgrep
+* Make [setup.sh](./setups/setup.sh) executable and run it.
+For your peace of mind, **please be convinced that the script does not do antyhing nefarious**!
+* On any device connected to the same network as the server, navigate to server_ip:8888.(You can get your server ip by running `ip addr` in the terminal on the server.)

 ## Supported Platforms